GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 1. "The Gods Must Be Crazy" signals from above metaphors?
 Message in a Coke Bottle metaphors?
 Air Force One bottle drop?
 Bottle Episode media ecology?

-2. Audience squares son't get it.
+2. Audience squares won't get it.
 This is a repeating sign-wave oscilloscope message, not a square wave, PCM encoding.

 3. Square cultural reference is Charlie Brown and Lucy (Mind Doctor is in for 5 cents) - and Spike lives in Needles near Vegas - anyway "Blockhead" - Squares metaphors.
 Block chain, block signal, signal blocking, Radio Shack Storage Manager signal block chain analysis?